JosepMariaVila/forwarder-hook-for-20/README.md

-## Forwarder Hook for 20 Xahau Network
+## Forwarder Hook Business.
+Salary distribution 1 boss 20 employees
 This is a example to demonstrate the use of a working hook in Xahau.
 The hook is programmed in C. It is recommended for educational purposes only.
 The creator is not responsible for any problems it may cause.

 **Please use new accounts to test this hook and test everything beforehand on Testnet just in case.
 I am not responsible for any losses.
 Create your own code if you are not sure.**